robinweser/fela/docs/guides/UsageWithCycle.md

 An options object which let you pass the fela renderer options like plugins, enhancers.
 You can also use it to pass a custom DOMElement for your style with `customStyleNode` and your theme for fela.

-the third parameter is an array of the [staticRules](http://fela.js.org/docs/api/fela/Renderer.html#renderstaticstyle-reference) for fela.
+the third parameter is an array of [staticRules](http://fela.js.org/docs/api/fela/Renderer.html#renderstaticstyle-reference) for fela.

-You can find more informations about options for `makeFelaDomDriver` [here](https://github.com/wcastand/cycle-fela#makefeladomdriver)
+You can find more informations about the options for `makeFelaDomDriver` [here](https://github.com/wcastand/cycle-fela#makefeladomdriver)

 #### createComponent

-Cycle-fela exposes `createComponent` like react-fela.
+cycle-fela exposes `createComponent` like react-fela.
-[createComponent](https://github.com/wcastand/cycle-fela#createcomponent) help you create presentational components that can be reuse in your app.
+[createComponent](https://github.com/wcastand/cycle-fela#createcomponent) help you create presentational components that can be reused in your app.

 ```javascript